AI Integration with Legacy Systems: Integration Approaches, Challenges, and Benefits

 AI-powered code transformation

-AI-powered code transformation uses advanced AI frameworks to analyze large legacy codebase written in languages such as COBOL or Fortran, document hidden logic, and translate them into modern languages.
-According to Booz Allen, this approach can reduce documentation costs by over 85% and compress multi-year analysis into a matter of weeks.
-Unlike other approaches, this method directly modifies the system itself, making it closer to modernization than augmentation and aligning with approaches described in AI-driven legacy application modernization.
+AI-powered code transformation uses AI frameworks to analyze large legacy codebases written in languages such as COBOL or Fortran, document hidden logic, and translate the code into modern languages.
+According to Booz Allen's AI for legacy systems report, this approach can reduce documentation costs by over 85% and compress multi-year analysis into weeks.
+Unlike other approaches, this method modifies the system itself, which makes it closer to modernization than augmentation.

 Intelligent data extraction and migration

-AI automates the extraction and structuring of data from legacy sources such as PDFs and log files, which enables migration to modern cloud databases without manual ETL effort.
+AI automates the extraction and structuring of data from legacy sources such as PDFs and log files, which enables migration to modern cloud databases without manual Extract, Transform, Load (ETL) effort.
 This approach is critical when legacy data holds high business value but remains fragmented, unstructured, or difficult to access for analytics and operations.

 Robotic process automation (RPA)